Newmark (NMRK)

 Founded in 1929, Newmark (NASDAQ:NMRK) provides commercial real estate services, including leasing advisory, global corporate services, investment sales and capital markets, property and facilities management, valuation and advisory, and consulting.

-- Performance over the past five years shows its incremental sales were less profitable, as its 5.3% annual earnings per share growth trailed its revenue gains
+- Incremental sales over the last five years were less profitable as its 5.3% annual earnings per share growth lagged its revenue gains

 Why There Are Better Opportunities Than Newmark